titanfrigel/Base64/README.md

 # base64
-Encoder (and maybe decoder soon) for base64
+Encoder and decoder for base64